-With the sketchbook turned horizontally, Turner filled this page with a drawing taken at the hillside Père-Lachaise Cemetery some two miles east of central Paris.1 On the right-hand side of the page are featured the neoclassical tombs typical of this relatively recent foundation (1804) while a panoramic vista of the city stretches off to the left.
-The two western towers of the Cathedral of Notre-Dame can be made out towards the left of the scene.
-The many studies of Père-Lachaise in this sketchbook culminated in an engraved illustration for a new edition of Walter Scott’s Life of Napoleon Buonaparte (1834–6); see Tate impression T04744.
+With the sketchbook turned horizontally, Turner filled this page with studies of the hillside Père-Lachaise Cemetery some two miles east of central Paris.
+1 Special attention has been paid on the left-hand side of the page to the neoclassical tombs typical of this relatively recent foundation.
+The owners of these mausoleums are noted by Turner in a semi-decipherable hand at the bottom of the page.
+The many studies of Père-Lachaise in this sketchbook culminated in an engraved illustration for a new edition of Walter Scott’s Life of Napoleon Buonaparte (1834–36); see Tate impression T04744.

 A list of pages in the sketchbook featuring Père-Lachaise is provided in the entry for folio 24 verso (D23928; Turner Bequest 24a).